Lebanon:Operations of the Islamic Resistance on Thursday, Ap...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 1:45 a.m. a movement of “Israeli” soldiers at the “Al-Malikiyya” Site with rocket artillery, scoring direct hits.

-- And after careful monitoring and anticipation of enemy movements at “Al-Marj” Site, and upon the arrival of the “Israeli” soldiers and vehicles to the specified section at 12:30 p.m., the Islamic Resistance fighters directly shelled them, causing deaths and injuries among their ranks.

-- The Islamic Resistance fighters targeted at 2:00 p.m. a gathering of “Israeli” soldiers in the “Hanita” Forest with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:20 p.m. a deployment of “Israeli” troops in the vicinity of the “Dhayra” Site with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 5:00 p.m. the “Zibdine” Site in the occupied Lebanese Shebaa Farms with artillery shells, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 5:20 p.m. the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits
+- The Islamic Resistance fighters targeted at 5:15 p.m. the “Zebdine” Barracks in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters launched at 6:00 p.m. a gathering of “Israeli” soldiers in the vicinity of the “Hanita” settlement with rocket artillery, scoring direct hits.

-- And in response to the “Israeli” aggression on persevering southern villages and civilian homes – the most recent of which was on Khiam and Kafr Kila – the Islamic Resistance fighters targeted at 6:20 p.m. two buildings used by “Israeli” troops the “Yir’on” settlement [the occupied Lebanese village of Saliha] with the appropriate weapons, scoring direct hits.

-- And in response to the “Israeli” aggression on persevering southern villages and civilian homes, the Islamic Resistance fighters targeted at 6:23 p.m. a building used by the “Israeli” enemy in the “Al-Manara” settlement with the appropriate weapons, scoring direct hits.

-- And in response to the “Israeli” aggression on persevering southern villages and civilian homes – the most recent of which was on Khiam and Kafr Kila – and the martyrdom of a civilian, the Islamic Resistance fighters shelled at 8:20 p.m. the “Beit Hellil” Site [the battalion command] with Falaq missiles.
+- And in response to “Israeli” aggression on persevering southern villages and civilian homes, the most recent of which is the attack on Alma Al-Shaab, the Islamic Resistance fighters launched at 3:30 p.m. an aerial operation using an offensive drone on the “Ain Margaliot” artillery headquarters, hitting its target.

-- The Islamic Resistance fighters targeted at 9:45 p.m. an “Israeli” technical team, engaged in maintaining spy equipment at the “Ramim” barracks, with artillery shells, resulting in confirmed casualties.
+- And after meticulous monitoring of the “Israeli” forces on the border, while a force entered the “Al-Malikiyya” Site at 11:00 p.m., the Islamic Resistance targeted it with artillery fire, resulting in a direct hit.

+- The Islamic Resistance orchestrated at 11:10 p.m., a combined ambush involving guided missiles, artillery and rocket artillery targeting a mechanized convoy near the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfarchouba Hills.
+The ambush resulted in the destruction of two vehicles as the convoy arrived at the designated point, with the enemy deploying a smokescreen to conceal their losses.

 {And victory comes only from Allah – the Almighty, All-Wise}